madscientist42/partitionfs/README.md

 It's been verified on Linux modern (as of 01/01/2020...) distributions and should just simply build.

-In the current version, there's no help- to use, just simply run partitionfs < image file > < mountpoint >
-where < image file > is the name of the disk image file, and < mountpoint > is the directory to mount to.
+In the current version, there's no help- to use, just simply run "partitionfs < image file > < mountpoint >" where < image file > is the name of the disk image file, and < mountpoint > is the directory to mount to.
 In the mountpoint, there will be a numbered file that comprises the partition in the image file.
 You can use the large gamut of tools that understand working with a filesystem image file to format, mount, etc.